 When investment fraud or broker misconduct causes you to lose money, understanding how damages are calculated becomes essential to recovering what you deserve.
 The calculation method used can mean the difference between recovering a fraction of your losses and obtaining full compensation for the harm you suffered.

 At Varnavides Law, we bring a unique perspective to investment loss damages calculation.
-Attorney Gary Varnavides spent 10 years at Sichenzia Ross Ference LLP defending broker-dealers and financial institutions.
-This insider experience means we understand exactly how the defense calculates damages to minimize payouts, and we use that knowledge to maximize your recovery.
+Gary Varnavides spent 10 years at Sichenzia Ross Ference LLP defending broker-dealers and financial institutions.
+This insider experience means we understand how the defense calculates damages to minimize payouts, and we use that knowledge to maximize your recovery.

 Key Takeaways